 Good afternoon everyone.
 Hope you all had a good week.
 It has been a week and a half since I spoke to some of you.
 For others, it has been three weeks or so.
 Hope you all have had a good Holy Day season.
 Ours was very good.
-Weather was pretty good throughout, and we really enjoyed the spring.
+The weather was pretty good throughout, and we really enjoyed the spring.

-I have to start by apologizing to those of you on the West Coast, and Hawaii, because I'm going to continue with the second part of a series that started on the morning of the last day of Unleavened Bread.
+I have to start by apologizing to those of you on the West Coast and Hawaii, because I'm going to continue with the second part of a series that started on the morning of the Last Day of Unleavened Bread.
 You guys missed out on the first part of this.

-But, I plan to use a fair amount of my material from last sermon in this sermon, and so hopefully by the time it is all done, you will be all caught up.
+But I plan to use a fair amount of my material from last sermon in this sermon, and so hopefully by the time it is all done, you will be all caught up.

 Of course, you may want to go back and listen to the first one for the extra details that I won't bring back out here.
 That one had a specific subject, which was the Shekinah—the glory of God—that is shown in the Old Testament, primarily in the wilderness wanderings.
 Also as a shining cloud that came onto the temple and the tabernacle, and sat between the cherubim on the mercy seat, which is the lid of the Ark of the Covenant.

 So, I went through a great deal of scripture and explanation to talk about what that Shekinah glory really is, and what it means.

 I want to go on with a bit of review, and talk about this glory of God more fully.
 When I got finished with this sermon, I looked at all the material, and said to myself that there is at least one more sermon here.
 So, I plan to have a third part the next time I speak.